Brqje/AdiBags-BetterCategories/README.md

 # AdiBags-BetterCategories
-# Baroque edit for Classic 1.13 & BCC 2.5
+# Baroque edit for Classic Era 1.13 & BCC 2.5

 The wonderful AdiBags addon contains a filter for automatically classifying items by the categories and subcategories given by the game itself.